apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 znodeParent       /hbase                                                        The base path for the znode for the -ROOT- region.
 Value of ``zookeeper.znode.parent`` in hbase-site.xml
-**columnFamily**  --                                                            The column family in Hbase to write to. batchSize         100                                                           Number of events to be written per txn. timeout           --                                                            The length of time (in milliseconds) the sink waits for acks from hbase for
+**columnFamily**  --                                                            The column family in Hbase to write to. batchSize         100                                                           Number of events to be written per txn. timeout           60000                                                         The length of time (in milliseconds) the sink waits for acks from hbase for
                                                                                 all events in a transaction.
+serializer        org.apache.flume.sink.hbase.SimpleAsyncHbaseEventSerializer
-If no timeout is specified, the sink will wait forever. serializer        org.apache.flume.sink.hbase.SimpleAsyncHbaseEventSerializer serializer.*      --                                                            Properties to be passed to the serializer.
+serializer.*      --                                                            Properties to be passed to the serializer.
 ================  ============================================================  ====================================================================================